madfozjer/onlineshop/README.md

 You'll need to create an account, set up a free-tier cluster, and obtain your connection string, which will serve as your MONGODB_URI.
 Remember to create the shop database and the collections, orders, products, and tags collections within your Atlas cluster, either through the Atlas UI or programmatically.

+4. Run npm install in client and server folder.
+It will install all required libraries using Node.JS.

-4. Build with npm run build in console or using cmd, in folder where client part (normally /client folder) is located.
+5. Build with npm run build in console or using cmd, in folder where client part (normally /client folder) is located.

 If you have any questions, you can contact me via email: dimatsarevskyi@proton.me or using Telegram: @madfoz.